tamilarasan2001/M2-EmbSys-project/Casestudy/README.md

 |L_01 |	LDR sensor is used to sense the light  |
 |L_02 |	One servo motor is used for tracking along x-axis and the other is for y-axis tracking|
 |L_03 |	There is no light falls on LDR during night the motors stops rotating |

+# Limitations
+* Though this system is more useful it has low efficiency in rainy season
+* As they are expensive they required to change from time to time